 Safeguards documents developed for the Emissions Reduction Program (ERP) include the Strategic Environmental and Social Assessment (SESA) report, a Resettlement Policy Framework (RPF) and an Environmental and Social Management Framework (ESMF).
 Given that the ERP covers a large area and that the exact nature of project activities in different sites in the ERP area cannot be known at this stage, SESA and ESMF are the appropriate tools for managing environmental and social impacts of the ERP.
-In summary, the ER Program design meets the relevant World Bank social and environmental safeguards - while noting that the Ghana national REDD+ team is currently incorporating some final comments received from the World Bank on the August 2016 versions of SESA and ESMF - and is making good progress in meeting UNFCCC's Cancun Safeguards.
+In summary, the ER Program design meets the relevant World Bank social and environmental safeguards.
+The Ghana national REDD+ team has incorporated into the 22 April 2017 final draft some comments received from the World Bank on the August 2016 versions of SESA and ESMF, and is making good progress in meeting UNFCCC's Cancun Safeguards.